 Women in Tech 2023: Big Survey about Gender Inequality in the IT Field

 In anticipation of the International Women’s Day Mobilunity team conducted a survey among our staff women working in tech roles and our clients represented with women, who are no doubt female-leaders in their roles.
 We are discussing how the situation with gender equality looks like in the IT sector in different counties, how it may change and give some tips to all females, who are considering changing their career path to IT.
+Despite progress in recent years, the 2023 Big Survey reveals that women in software engineering still face significant challenges, making up just 25% of the workforce in the tech industry, highlighting the ongoing struggle for gender equality in this critical field.

 We also analyzed the dynamics of gender gap in our dedicated teams and were positively impressed that we are on the right track of closing it.
 2022 showed the best picture – 10.22% of all employees working at Dedicated Team model (we didn’t account our Staff Services, Marketing and BizDev teams, taking purely employees working for other clients) were females.